janosh/svelte-multiselect/src/routes/(demos)/(multiselect)/form/+page.md

 ## How to acquire form data in submission handler

 This example shows the JavaScript way of handling MultiSelect fields in form submission events.
-If you're using SvelteKit, you may want check out [this example](kit-form-actions) on to use [form actions](https://kit.svelte.dev/docs/form-actions) instead (which works even in browsers with JS disabled).
+If you're using SvelteKit, you may want to check out [this example](kit-form-actions) to use [form actions](https://svelte.dev/docs/kit/form-actions) instead (which works even in browsers with JS disabled).

-> Hint: Use<code>JSON.parse()</code> to convert the string value passed to form submit handler back to array.
+> Hint: Use <code>JSON.parse()</code> to convert the string value passed to form submit handler back to array.

 ```svelte example
 <script lang="ts">